 After I have all the potatoes peeled I’ll cut them into smaller chunks, this helps cooking them go a little faster.

-I also think it helps when mashing them, smaller sizes seem to mash easier.
+I also think it helps when mashing them as well.
+Smaller sizes seem to mash easier in my option.

 Drain the water from the potatoes.
 When I make mashed potatoes I’ll use my handheld mixer.
-I guess mine would be kind of whipped mashed potatoes.
+I guess mine would be kind of whipped mashed potatoes then.

 I like using the handheld mixer because I can get smoother mashed potatoes.
 Sometimes I do use the old hand masher as well.